ivanpaulovich/ddd-tdd-rich-domain-model-dojo-kata/README.md

 }
 ```

-### :alien: Continue the design with Customer and Account
+### :alien: Continue to design the Model with the Customer and Account aggregates

+* It is important that an Aggregate is not coupled to each other
+* Value Objects are immutable.
+* Entities have Ids.
+* Aggregate are Entities that control the transaction consistency.